 The Trillium Project is a residency program that takes place during the spring wildflower season and focuses on the Cabin and the Shotpouch land.
-We welcome proposals from people of a variety of backgrounds--artists, writers, philosophers, scientists, composers, etc--to visit for a day or a few nights and engage thoughtfully with the land by writing, studying, listening, and creating.
+We welcome proposals from people of a variety of backgrounds—artists, writers, philosophers, scientists, composers, and others—to visit for a day or a few nights and engage thoughtfully with the land by writing, studying, listening, and creating.

 Programs and Gatherings